hyunkyu-Park/66DaysOfData/README.md

   ㆍ After the theoretical part, we also talked about ai techniques used in start-up companies.
   It was super interesting and inspired me.
 I began to think every moment about how can we use Ai in reality.
   I have a meeting with the professor of the group tomorrow, and I'm looking forward to it badly.

+__Day 14__

+  ㆍ I looked up news and videos about 'weverse' and 'Universe' this morning.
+  I have come up with my own answers to the emergence of new platforms, the differences between each platform, and the direction of expansion of the business structure.
+  At the meeting with the professor, I suggested 4 solutions, and I heard that three of them are already being projected by other startups.
+  To be honest, I felt very despondent.
+  However, professor told me that your proposals came out in only two days, and It means I have potential insight If it overlaps with a project already in progress.
+  I was so grateful.
+I felt so lucky to be a member of his team.

+  ㆍ Reviewed the LightGBM that I studied last week.